outofcoffee/imposter/docs/scripting.md

     ...
     201 Created

-*Tip:* The `params` object used in the script is just a map of the request parameters, so you can use either `params.yourParamName` or `params['yourParamName']` syntax to access its members.
+*Tip:* The `queryParams` object used in the script is just a map of the request parameters, so you can use either `params.yourParamName` or `params['yourParamName']` syntax to access its members.

 ### Another example